jundalisay/superb/content/en/research/descartes/meditations/part-6c.md

 ---
-title: "Sensory Ideas"
+title: "Common Sense and the Pineal Gland"
-heading: Part 6
+heading: Part 6c
-date: 2022-01-06
+weight: 21
-description: "Sensory ideas must be produced by some substance other than me.
-This substance actually has (either in a straightforward way or in a higher form) all the reality that is represented in the ideas that it produces."
+description: "The mind is not immediately affected by all parts of the body but only by the brain – or perhaps just by the small part of it which is said to contain the ‘common sense’ (as the pineal gland)"
 author: "Rene Descartes"
 image: "/covers/meditations.jpg"
 icon: "/icons/descartes.png"
 ---

 <!-- I have already looked closely enough at how I may come to make false judgments, even though God is good.
 Now it occurs to me that  -->